 - Repainting & refurbishment clause at your expense

-- Capital repair and maintenance at your expense.
+- Capital repair and maintenance at your cost.

 - Re-Assignment clause

-If you fail to negotiate the Terms and Conditions that are beneficial for your business, you might end up giving away up to 60% of your profit margin to your Landlord.
+If you fail to negotiate the Terms and Conditions that are beneficial for your business, you might end up giving away 60% of your profit margin to your Landlord.

 The key to success in the Lease negotiation phase is to engage a competent commercial lawyer, not just any lawyer.